On principal curves with a length constraint: Main results and proofs

 \subsection{Proof of Theorem \ref{theo:main}}

-To obtain a length-constrained principal curve, we have to minimize a function which is not differentiable.
-The main idea in the proof below is to a build a discrete approximation of a principal curve using a sequence of points in $\R^d$ (linking the points to get a polygonal curve).

-This sequence of points may be obtained by minimizing a differentiable criterion, which is based on the distances from the random vector $X$ to each of these points (and not to the segments corresponding to the pairs of points).
-The properties of the principal curve are shown by passing to the limit.
+To obtain a length-constrained principal curve, we have to minimize a function which may not be differentiable.
+We propose to build a discrete approximation of the principal curve $f$, using a chain of points $v^n_1,\dots,v^n_n$, $n\geq 1$, in $\R^d$.
+For every $n\geq 1$, linking the points yields a polygonal curve $f_n$.
+The properties of the principal curve $f$ will be shown by passing to the limit.
+The chain of points is obtained by minimizing a $k$-means-like criterion, which is differentiable, under a length-constraint This criterion is based on the distances from the random vector $X$ to the $n$ points and not to the corresponding segments of the polygonal line $f_n$, which allows to simplify the computation of the gradients.

-We have chosen to present the proof for open curves.
+We have chosen to present the proof for open curves, that is in the case $\mathcal C_L=\{\phi:[0,1]\to \R^d, \L(\phi)\leq L\}$.
 It adapts straightforwardly to the case of closed curves, which turns out to be even simpler since there are no endpoints and so all points of the curve play the same role.
 Note that the normalization factor ``$n-1$'' below becomes ``$n$'' in the closed curve context.